section-engineering-education/engineering-education/articles/pure-node-js-no-frameworks-or-packages/index.md

 ### Why should you bother learning raw Node.js?

 As developers, it's hard to imagine a day without using NPM.
-A package manager helps you install these packages and use them in your project as if they were build-it.
+A package manager helps you install these packages and use them in your project as if they were build-in.
 Nevertheless, the NPM ecosystem drives you away and makes it tough to learn a more profound overview of the pure Node.js functionalities.

 With packages, every project becomes scalable, fast to build, and easy to manage.
 This makes it challenging for professionals to dig deeper.
 Your application development life cycle is reduced to packages names.
 You call a package function and a set of parameters, and boom, you are done, very easy indeed.

 Learning raw Node.js puts you in a position to develop and contribute to these packages.
 Packages are built based on pure Node.js.
 Thus, learning pure Node.js puts you in a position to build a package to help other developers in their development workflow.

 Packages are open-source, and frequently there will be issues with the packages, such as bugs.
-With the knowledge of pure Node.js, you stand in a position to undress an issue to solve a bug or improve a package.
+With the knowledge of pure Node.js, you stand in a position to address an issue to solve a bug or improve a package.
 Packager's code is hosted in GitHub.
 You can create an issue or a pull request to post your improvement.
 With that, you become a package contributor, helping the community utilize your skills of using pure Node.js.
 As a contributor, you understand what happened behind the scene of Node.js packages.

 We mentioned packages having bugs, so if you develop an app with raw Node.js, How would you run into a bug contributed by a package.
 Packages have compatibility issues with certain projects due to package versioning specified in the NPM module dependencies.
 A no package app will not worry about version compatibility.
 You are the sole manager of your project's functions lifecycle.

-The biggest drawback of raw Node.js is that you will have to write so much code provided by express and other frameworks.
+The biggest drawback of raw Node.js is that you will have to write so much code provided by Express and other frameworks.
 You'll have to manage most things and operations on your own.

 Building an app without using NPM packages tend to throw away one of the most significant advantages of why developer choose Node.js.
 (The diversity of open-source packages that form the NMP registry ecosystem makes Node.js a popular technology).
 The open-source packages code is pretested and solves most of the common problems you would encounter during the development cycle.
 You could write any functionality from scratch, but that will take you a lot of time, and it's you who will have to test your code.
 It's certainly hard to ditch away these frameworks.

-Security also takes a hit as you have to test your code on your own.

 The biggest drawback of using packages is that a package has a lot of code in it.
 But you might end only using a small bit of it.
 Maybe you only need a couple of functions from that library.
 You will end up having to download the whole package.
-This will create many unused codes inside your project as the package libraries will be hosted within your project.
+This will create many unused codes inside your project as the package binaries will be hosted within your project.

 When installing a library in your project, its binaries are saved as dependencies in the `node_module` folder.
 Of course, you need that folder to execute these packages inside your project.
 Many packages will end up adding many dependencies in the `node_module` folder.
 That's a couple of bits added to your project.

 ### A pure Node.js HTTP server

 To put the raw Node.js knowledge, I have demonstrated how to create a simple web server.
 No frameworks, no Node package manager (NPM).
-Thus no `package.json` file as you have no dependency management—just a text editor and command and using the functionalities that are core provided by Node.js itself.
+Thus no `package.json` file as you have no dependency management—just a text editor and command line and using the functionalities that are core provided by Node.js itself.

-Go ahead and install Node.js runtime on your computer.
+Go ahead and install [Node.js runtime](https://nodejs.org/en/) on your computer.

 Node.js comes with core modules such as HTTP.
 With HTTP, we get all the functionality to receive and send server requests.
 With the following steps and a Node.js server is set.